SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 ### Slow or unresponsive analysis

-On a big project, more memory may need to be allocated to analyze the project.
+On a big project, more time or memory may be needed to analyze the project.
 This would be manifested by analysis getting stuck and the following stacktrace might appear in the logs

 ```
 ERROR: Failed to get response while analyzing [file].ts
 java.io.InterruptedIOException: timeout
 ```
-You can use `sonar.javascript.node.maxspace` property to allow the analysis to use more memory.
-Set this property to `4096` or `8192` for big projects.
-This property should be set in `sonar-project.properties` file or on command line for scanner (with `-Dsonar.javascript.node.maxspace=4096`).
+You can use `sonar.javascript.timeoutSeconds` property to allow more time for the analysis to start and analyze each file (set this to `120` or `240`), and `sonar.javascript.node.maxspace` property to allow the analysis to use more memory (set this to `4096` or `8192`).
+These properties should be set in `sonar-project.properties` file or on command line for scanner (e.g. `-Dsonar.javascript.node.maxspace=4096`).

 ### Default exclusions